OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 After the step template has been installed, it will be available alongside the built-in step templates.

-## Import a Community Step Template From the Community Library
+## Import a community step template from the community library

 If the Community Step Template feature has been disabled, you can still use community step templates by manually importing the JSON file (which contains all of the information required by Octopus) from the [Community Library](http://library.octopus.com/) into the step template library in Octopus.